David Naylor: Life and career

 The appointment of Naylor as president of the University of Toronto was announced on 26 April 2005.
 He replaced acting president Vivek Goel who in turn had replaced interim president Frank Iacobucci, who himself took over after the departure of Robert Birgeneau.
 Naylor officially took office on October 1, 2005.

-On July 25, 2006, it was announced that Naylor had been appointed an Officer of the Order of Canada.
+In 2006 it was announced that Naylor had been appointed an Officer of the Order of Canada.
 He was appointed on April 6, 2006, and his investiture took place on February 9, 2007.

 On June 24, 2014, Naylor was appointed by Rona Ambrose, Minister of Health, as Chair of the Advisory Panel on Healthcare Innovation.
 The Panel's report, Unleashing Innovation: Excellence for Healthcare in Canada was delivered in July 2015.

 In June 2016, Dr. Naylor was appointed the chair of The Advisory panel for the report INVESTING IN CANADA’S FUTURE: Strengthening the Foundations of Canadian Research by the federal Minister of Science, Dr. Kirsty Duncan.
 The 280 page "Naylor Report" was delivered in April 2017, and finally acted upon in the Canadian government's budget of February 27, 2018.